 For group events, the venue will cater the experience to your goals, whether that be team bonding, building, or personal development.
 Programs last for 1-3 hours, providing a unique way to challenge and engage your team members.

-Enjoy a Tasting at Blanchard Family Wines
+A beautiful spread at Blanchard Family Wines

 From the name and logo of the company to its daily operations, family is at the heart of Blanchard Family Wines.
 James Blanchard, formally in the Air Force, was stationed in California’s Central Coast wine region, and would tour vineyards to learn about wine making.
 Meanwhile, his brother, Mark, was a manager and wine buyer for a specialty liquor store, which then led him to work at wineries throughout Napa and Sonoma County.